 What happens if I have participated in ACEEE’s City Scorecard before but not reported to CDP?

 Cities that have been previously included in ACEEE’s City Clean Energy Scorecard will receive an invitation from CDP to log in its platform.
 ACEEE’s data request will be available on CDP’s platform.
 The data request will include pre-populated data from previous editions of the ACEEE City Clean Energy Scorecard.
 Cities will be asked to review and update this information as needed.
-Cities are not obligated but are encouraged to report to CDP outside of ACEEE’s data request in 2020 and in the future.
+Cities are not obligated but are encouraged to report to CDP outside of ACEEE’s data request this year and in the future.

 How can I check previous responses to ACEEE and update my information?